Article Summary:

 1. What should I do if I don’t receive my T4, T4A, or T5 slip?

-If you don’t receive your tax slip by early March, check your CRA My Account, contact the issuer (employer, pension provider, or financial institution), or use your financial records to estimate your income.
+Check your CRA My Account, contact the issuer, or use your financial records to estimate your income.

 2. Can I receive more than one T4 slip?

-Yes, if you worked for multiple employers in a year, you will receive a T4 slip from each one.
-Make sure to include all your T4 slips when filing your tax return.
+Yes.
+If you worked for multiple employers during the year, you will receive a T4 slip from each employer.

 3. Is all income on a T4A slip taxable?